NelleV/SCCourses/2014-sciliflab/git.rst

 Exercises 1 / 2
 =============================

-- Fork the repository XXX and clone your fork locally.
+- Fork the repository https://github.com/NelleV/SCLoft.git and clone your fork locally.
 - Create the branches matching the ones of the repository:
     - git branch documentation origin/documentation
     - git branch food origin/food